 The Grothendieck group $\K_0\left(\A\right)$ of an abelian category $\A$ is one of the most studied and used invariants of an abelian category \cite{Weibel1994,Milnor1971,Brown1973,Quillen1975,Rosenberg1994} and has been generalized to the setting of derived and triangulated categories \cite{Neeman1997} and equivariant objects \cite{Schwede2022,Weibel2013}.
 In the setting of homotopy categories the general idea is to replace the short exact sequences in the definition of $\K_0\left(\A\right)$ with triangles \cite{Neeman1997,Neeman1998,Neeman1998a,Neeman1999}, respectively an exact structure \cite{Waldhausen1985}, both of which can often be thought about as shadows of short exact sequences.
 Another approach of generalization replaces the abelian structure with an additive structure to generate the split Grothendieck Group $\K_0^\oplus\left(\A\right)$ \cite{Swan1968}.
 However, this approach remembers significantly less structure and only recovers the classical definition if the category $\A$ is semisimple abelian.

-An useful feature of these groups is that they turn into rings if the abelian category admits the structure of a monoidal category which respects the abelian structure.
+A useful feature of these groups is that they turn into rings if the abelian category admits the structure of a monoidal category which respects the abelian structure.
 These have been used a lot over the years in order to categorify algebraic structures like Hecke algebras \cite{Soergel2007}, representations \cite{Stroppel2005, Libedinsky2022}, quantum groups along roots of unity \cite{Elias2016} and many more.